 Along the Appian Way, you’ll come across various historical sites, such as the Catacombs of San Callisto and Catacombs of San Sebastiano, as well as several basilicas and tombs.

-The stretch close to Rome of the Via Appia Antica is part of the nature and archaeological park, the Parco Regionale dell’Appia Antica.
-It is a lovely location for a scenic nature walk.
+Via Appia Antica is part of an archaeological park – the Parco Regionale dell’Appia Antica.
+It is a lovely location for a scenic nature walk and a true hidden gem for tourists seeking free things to do in Rome.

 Rome’s Museums

-On the last Sunday of the month, between 09.00 and 12.30, the Vatican Museums, including the Sistine Chapel, are also free to visit.
+On the last Sunday of the month, between 9 AM and 12:30 PM, the Vatican Museums including the Sistine Chapel are also free to visit.

 Campo De’ Fiori Market

-Exploring the spectacular farmer’s markets in Rome is one of the top budget-friendly activities in the city.
+Exploring the spectacular farmer’s markets is one of the top free things to do in Rome.
 The traditional Campo de’ Fiori Market is a must-visit, the oldest farmer’s market in the Italian capital, and a veritable profusion of sights, sounds, and smells.

 Located in the heart of Rome, Campo de Fiori is filled with stalls selling fruit and vegetables, meat, walnuts, fresh fish, lovely flowers, and delicious seasonal treats like fried artichokes, one of the top foods to try in Rome.